A cautionary tale for composers?

 “Remix Master (excluding the underlying musical composition) … shall constitute a ‘work made for hire’ …”Evidently Arty’s Remixer Declaration.
 Case 2:19-cv-03934-PSG-JPR Document 48 Filed 02/05/20

 And I don’t have nearly the whole story.
-There’s a ton to read as both sides try to settle the matter of what the Remixer Declaration says, intends, means, customarily means, etc. The attorneys on both sides are earning their fees.
+There’s a ton to read as both sides try to settle the matter of what the Remixer Declaration says, intends, means, customarily means, and so forth.
+The attorneys on both sides are earning their fees.

-Broad picture, Marshmello may or may not have infringed upon “I Lived,” but I sure don’t blame him for fighting the hell out of this “no standing to sue” phase before getting to the “do they sound too much alike” phase.
+Broad picture, Marshmello may or may not have infringed upon “I Lived,” (probably not, btw) but I sure don’t blame him for fighting the hell out of this “no standing to sue” phase before getting to the “do they sound too much alike” phase.
 In front of a jury?
-That’s going to be really fun.
 He’d way rather win this thing now.
 But, fat chance.

-If I had to guess, I’d say this: Musically, the melody in question is barely relatable to One Direction’s song.
-It’s new material that happens to sound a lot like one of the main hooks in “Happier,” and generally the copyright for original works vest in the author when it hits the hard drive.
-And then in looking at the Remixer Declaration language I described, I’m going to apply the principles from Instant Replay in sports which call for evidence sufficiently clear and conclusive as to overturn the original call, or something like that.
-Since the default state is that copyright vests in the creator at creation and the language in the Remixer Declaration sorta sucks?
+Guess work now… I’d say this: the melody in question (Arty’s remix hook) is hardly relatable to One Direction’s song.
+It’s new material that, yes, happens to sound a lot like one of the main hooks in “Happier,” and generally the copyright for original works vest in the author when it hits the hard drive.
+And in looking at the Remixer Declaration language I’ve described, I’m going to apply the principles from Instant Replay in sports which call for evidence sufficiently clear and conclusive as to overturn the original call, or something like that.
+My logic is that since the default state is that copyright vests in the creator at creation and the language in the Remixer Declaration sorta sucks and is subject to a good bit of interpretation, let’s say?
 I foresee the judge taking the path of least resistance — and leaving the author of the underlying new material with his right to protect his work.

 Can’t wait to see though.